junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Cool," Dean grins slightly, "I'm feeling so much better for jump-starting the Apocalypse, twice.
 And then my best friend let human-eating monsters out running around all over the world."

 "We restarted the universe, though, for the record."
 Rory looks like compelled to add that.
-"No one remembers anything, history is back on track."
+"No one remembers anything; history is back on track."

 "And we locked the monsters back into the monsterland."
 Dean mirrors.
-"Cost me a year in that place though."
+"Cost me a year in that place, though."

 "Is that your version of 'waiting two thousand years'?"
 Rory detects the tone acutely.

 Dean widens his eyes, a little surprised at the way he put it, but thinking it through...
 "Actually now that you said it," he says slowly, surprised again, this time at how accurate the analogy actually is.
 "Yes, it is."

 "I just couldn't leave the place until I found him, but then I almost lost him again because he didn't want to be saved.
 If the angels didn't save him, he didn't come back to me again, I don't know what I'd do."
-Dean grimaces, doesn't know why he starts telling this stranger -- maybe already friend now?
+Dean grimaces, doesn't know why he starts telling this stranger -- maybe already a friend now?
 Since they've been sharing stories -- the things between him and Cas, but what the hell, they might die any moment anyway.
-Better than stew in dark and horror.
+Better than stew in the dark and horror.

-"I killed all the monsters I could hunt down to look for him, I think the whole Purgatory knew I was looking for him by the time I found him."
+"I killed all the monsters I could hunt down to look for him.
+I think the whole Purgatory knew I was looking for him by the time I found him."
 Dean remembers the looks on those monsters' faces, the way they smirk and call him "his angel."
 Purgatory was pure, so pure that he couldn't even feel his cheek burn, because that was true.
-Cas was -- is, has been, and always will be -- his angel. *How can you love back someone love you like that?
+Cas was -- is, has been, and always will be -- his angel. *How can you love back someone who loves you like that?
 Died for you so many times? -- You save him back, whatever it takes.*

 "I was an idiot," Dean laughs at himself quietly, "not seeing what it is.
 Or maybe I knew, all along, but never let myself see it."